DU-Bii/module-1-Environnement-Unix/seance3/tutorial/scripting.md

 workdir=$(pwd)

 # Prints the current working directory.
-echo "The current working directory is ${workdir}.
+echo "The current working directory is ${workdir}"
 ```